__________________________

 If you aren't on the 'web-version', you can get there by clicking that choice ('view web-version') at the very bottom of this blog-page!

-A blogsite (daily.edifyingnonsense.com) that offered 30 entertaining oddities each month from January, 2000 through May 2025, now slowed to10 per month and serving as an archive for 2,000 accumulated posts.
+A blogsite (daily.edifyingnonsense.com) that offered thirty entertaining oddities each month from January, 2000 through December 2024, now slowed to ten per month, continuing as an archive for 2,000+ accumulated posts.
 Images -- poetic (including song-lyrics), photographic, and computer-simulated -- were drawn from professional pursuits, family-life, travel and fantasy.
 Illustrated poems and wordplay grouped by topic can also be found in accumulations on our ongoing blog "Edifying Nonsense".

 __________________________